hazelgrove/hazel/docs/Updating-OCaml-Version.md

 ## Current version

-The most recent version that we use is Ocaml 4.12.1.
+The most recent version that we use is Ocaml 4.13.1.
 We have not updated past that for the following reasons (which should be re-confirmed periodically):

-- The package [`rtop`](https://opam.ocaml.org/packages/rtop/) does not support 4.13 or higher version.
+- The package [`rtop`](https://opam.ocaml.org/packages/rtop/) did not support 4.13 or higher version.
+- The package [`sexplib`](https://opam.ocaml.org/packages/sexplib/) as of v0.15.0 has a bug preventing compilation of expressions of the form

+    `[@deriving sexp] type t = u and ...`

+  where `u` is an identifier.

 ## How to update Hazel to use a new version of ocaml

 There are new releases of OCaml 2-4 times per year.

-To update do the following:
+To update, make sure the current branch compiles and then do the following:

 - `opam update`

-- `opam switch list-available`

-- Choose the most recent version that does not contain a `+` character (e.g., `4.12.1`)
+- Determine the latest version of Ocaml supported by the current branch.

+    `opam upgrade --update-invariant --dry-run --no`

+  - The curent version (`OLD-VERSION`) of Ocaml and the latest version (`NEW-VERSION`) supported by the current toolchain are the versions reported for the `ocaml` or `ocaml-base-compiler` package.

-- Create a new branch called `update_ocaml_VERSION` where VERSION is the version of OCaml you intend to upgrade to.
+- Create a new branch called `update_ocaml_NEW-VERSION`.

-    `git checkout -b update_ocaml_VERSION`
+    `git checkout -b update_ocaml_NEW-VERSION`

-- `opam switch create VERSION`, where `VERSION` is the most recent OCaml version that does not contain a `+` character (e.g., `4.12.1`).

-- `make deps`
+- Create a new opam switch called `update_ocaml_NEW-VERSION`.

+    ```
+    opam switch create update_ocaml_NEW-VERSION OLD-VERSION
+    opam switch set update_ocaml_NEW-VERSION
+    ```

+  - If there is a local switch folder in the current working directory (`./_opam`), it must be overriden manually.

+      `eval $(opam env --switch=update_ocaml_NEW-VERSION --set-switch)`

+- Install the old toolchain and dependencies.

+    `opam switch import opam.export`

+- Perform the upgrade.

-- `opam upgrade`
+    `opam upgrade --update-invariant`

-- `make change-deps`

-- `make repl`

 - Make sure the REPL loads correctly.

+    `make repl`

+- Make sure Hazel still runs correctly.

-- `make release`
+    `make release`

   - Test in Firefox and Chrome.

+- Reconstruct `opam.export`.

+    `make change-deps`

 - Update the version number in `.github/workflows/deploy_branches.yml`